Fucked Up

 Fucked Up are a Canadian hardcore punk band from Toronto, Ontario, formed in 2001.
 The band consists of guitarists Mike Haliechuk and Josh Zucker, bassist Sandy Miranda, lead vocalist Damian Abraham, and drummer Jonah Falco.
 From 2007 to 2021, the band also included guitarist and vocalist Ben Cook.

 To date, the band has released nine studio albums, alongside numerous EPs, singles, and companion releases.
 The band won the 2009 Polaris Music Prize for their second studio album, The Chemistry of Common Life.

-The band are known for releasing concept albums, with often feature recurring themes and characters.
+The band are known for releasing concept albums, which often feature recurring themes and characters.
 In 2023, the band began releasing a series of albums in which each member recorded their parts within the span of one day.
 Alongside their regular studio albums and EPs, the band has an ongoing series of releases based on the Chinese Zodiac, which often take the form of full albums and EPs.
-To date, there have been nine instalments of the Zodiac series, released between 2006 and 2021, with ten-part finale set to be released across 2025 and 2026.
+To date, there have been nine installments of the Zodiac series, released between 2006 and 2021, with ten-part finale set to be released across 2025 and 2026.